TheNightAngel17/Mlx.Home.k3s.Flux/README.md

 2. Create/adjust dev patches only where drift is required.
 3. Ensure dev `kustomization.yaml` uses `patchesStrategicMerge` and lists only necessary patches.
 4. Add overlay path to `clusters/<env>/full/kustomization.yaml` (both dev & prod for new apps—prod just references base).
-5. For any IngressRoute, always add matching dev patch.
+5. For any IngressRoute, always add a matching dev patch.

 ### Adding Sealed Secrets
 - Generate plaintext Secret locally, ideally in `kubeseal/` somewhere so .gitignore ensures GIT doens't pick it up